Investigating Microbial Growth (AQA A Level Biology): Revision Note

 Results

-• Overnight the antibiotics will diffuse outwards from each paper disk so that a gradient of antibiotic forms.
+• The antibiotics will diffuse outwards from each paper disk so that a gradient of antibiotics forms.
 The antibiotic is most concentrated where the paper disk is located

-• If the bacteria being investigated is vulnerable to an antibiotic then a clear area will be visible around the disc
+• If the bacteria being investigated are vulnerable to an antibiotic, then a clear area will be visible around the disc

-• There are no bacteria present in the clear area
+• There are no bacteria present in the zone of inhibition

-• The clear area will end when the concentration of antibiotic reaches a level that the bacteria are no longer susceptible to
+• The clear area will end when the concentration of the antibiotic reaches a level at which the bacteria are no longer susceptible to

-• If a bacteria is completely resistant to an antibiotic then there will be no clear zone around that particular paper disk
+• If the bacteria are completely resistant to an antibiotic, then there will be no clear zone around that particular paper disk

 The minimum inhibitory concentration (MIC)